Robustness- and weight-based resource measures without convexity restriction: Multicopy witness and operational advantage in static and dynamical quantum resource theories: Conclusion

 We conclude this paper by stating several possible future directions for our results.
-While we constructed multicopy witnesses characterized by the generalized robustness and the weight of resource, the number of copies needed to separate a resource state from free states depends on which free state we focus on.
-It would be nice if there exists an $m$-copy witness for some fixed positive integer $m$ that can be used for all free states.
-Moreover, it would also be nice if there exists a multicopy witness where the number of copies is constant so that it could be applied to a QRT on an infinite-dimensional state space.
-It would also be interesting to see if such a multicopy witness has a direct connection to an operational meaning of the generalized robustness or the weight of resource.
+While we constructed multi-copy witnesses characterized by the generalized robustness and the weight of resource, the number of copies needed to separate a resource state from free states depends on which free state we focus on.
+It would be nice to look for an $m$-copy witness for some fixed positive integer $m$ that can be used for all free states.
+It would also be nice to investigate if there exists a multi-copy witness where the number of copies is constant so that it could be applied to a QRT on an infinite-dimensional state space.
+Additionally, it would be interesting to see if such a multi-copy witness has a direct connection to an operational meaning of the generalized robustness or the weight of resource.
 We also wonder if there is another task for which the generalized robustness or the weight of resource has an operational meaning without considering decomposition into convex sets.
-A further generalization of our results to quantum betting tasks \cite{PRXQuantum.3.020366}, which interpolates between discrimination and exclusion tasks, could also be performed.
-Moreover, we are also interested in extending our analysis to QRTs of sets of states, which were previously considered in the context of coherence~\cite{Brunner2021}.
-Finally, it may be good if one can design a task based on a multicopy witness for Choi operators in which every resource channel shows some advantage.
+A further generalization of our results to quantum betting tasks \cite{PRXQuantum.3.020366}, which interpolate between discrimination and exclusion tasks, could also be performed.
+Moreover, we are also interested in extending our analysis to QRTs of sets of states, which were previously considered in the context of coherence~\cite{Brunner2021}. {\blue In addition, it would be interesting to see if our analysis can be extended to the framework of pseudo-resources~\cite{haug2023pseudorandom}, \textit{e.g.}, pseudo-entanglement~\cite{aaronson2023quantum,bouland2023publickey,arnonfriedman2023computational} and pseudo-magic~\cite{gu2023little}.
+In these setups, pseudo-random states~\cite{Zhengfeng2018} that do not contain plenty of resources but cannot be efficiently distinguished from highly resourceful states are considered as ``pseudo-resources''.
+It would be worthwhile to determine if the operational advantages of such pseudo-resources based on the generalized robustness or the weight of resource could also be shown. } Finally, it may be interesting to assess whether one can design a task based on a multi-copy witness for Choi operators in which every resource channel shows some advantage. \\

 \onecolumngrid

 {\Alph{section}.\arabic{theorem}} {\Alph{section}.\arabic{conjecture}}